Narrow down your extended warranty options with our review to find the best plan for your needs and budget.

-Nissan offers its customers three extended warranty options, also called Extended Protection Plans.
-These range from the baseline Powertrain Preferred plan, which covers repairs on over 839 components, to the Silver Preferred plan, which covers an additional 690+ components.
-Nissan’s flagship plan, the Gold Preferred, covers basically everything that could go wrong with your vehicle, except for routine maintenance and a short list of excluded components.
+Nissan offers three coverage options, which are branded as Nissan Security+Plus extended protection plans.
+These range from the baseline Powertrain Preferred plan, which covers over 839 components, to the Silver Preferred plan, which covers an additional over 690 components.
+Nissan’s flagship plan, the Gold Preferred, covers virtually all mechanical and electrical components, except for a short list of exclusions.

 The extended service plans are valid for up to 8 years/120,000 miles, whichever comes first, once the initial factory Nissan warranty expires.
 For full coverage details and limitations, refer to the complete Extended Protection Plan agreement.

 The Gold Preferred plan is Nissan’s highest level of coverage and protects virtually every component in your vehicle.
 The only items not covered are regular maintenance (wiper blades, tires, lights, batteries, etc.), cosmetic damage, and physical damage.

 The Silver Preferred warranty covers all the components described in the lower-tier Powertrain Preferred plan, plus over 690 additional components and three extra benefits listed below: